 Policy E.1.a.
-Ensure that an adequate and permanent supply of affordable housing, both new and existing units, is made available for purchase or rental to our resident and/or workforce population, with special emphasis on providing housing for low- to moderateincome families, and ensure that all affordable housing remains affordable in perpetuity.
-Policy E.1.b.
-Seek innovative ways to lower housing costs without compromising the quality of our island lifestyle.
+Ensure that an adequate and permanent supply of affordable housing, both new and existing units, is made available for purchase or rental to our resident and/or workforce population, with special emphasis on providing housing for low- to moderate-income families, and ensure that all affordable housing remains affordable in perpetuity.